gevuong/aA-Games/go.md

 - Can compile into executables that are compatible with Windows, Mac, or Linux without making any changes to your code.
 - Users won't need to install interpreters or virtual machines or anything to use Go app.
 Just give them a single executable file to run software.
 - Docker and Kubernetes container systems were built using Go, and so is teamtreehouse's workspace.
+- A pass-by-value language.
+More info of what this means below.

 ### Go's Goal
 - fast build, fast compilation that's compatible with Windows, Mac, or Linux.